Nursmen/restapi-reg-custom/README.md

 ## License

-This project is licensed under the NO License.
+This project is licensed under the NO License